Audi Field Named as a Host Stadium for the Historic FIFA Club World Cup 2025

 "This is about opportunity and hope for those who need it most, and also about prestige and true football for those who make our sport shine.
 My thanks go to all.
 We never discriminate; we include everyone.
 This is the true spirit of the brand new FIFA Club World Cup.

-With the draw set for December, just two of the 32 teams are yet to be confirmed: one from South America, the other representing the host country.
+With the draw set for December, only two of the 32 teams remain to be confirmed: one from South America, the other representing the host country.
 Further information regarding the draw, which will see the 32 best clubs in the world divided into eight exciting groups of four, will be released in due course.
 The tournament match schedule will be published shortly after the draw.

-Fans can visit FIFA.com/tickets to register for FIFA Club World Cup 2025 ticket and hospitality information.
+Fans are encouraged to visit FIFA.com/tickets now to register for FIFA Club World Cup 2025 ticket and hospitality information.

 • Discuss this story on the Major League Soccer message board...